fishslips/TimSeverance/docs/Academic/Design Patterns/CS-3450/Visitor Pattern.md

 	visitAnotherObject(object)
 		//do something else

-This approach avoid function overloading, and instead defines a set of functions with different names, so that we don't have to worry about which method the dispatcher chooses.
+This approach avoids function overloading, and instead defines a set of functions with different names, so that we don't have to worry about which method the dispatcher chooses.

-The all elements of the composite structure implement the accept interface, or what I would call being a "visitable" as an object might be an "iterable"
+Then, all elements of the composite structure implement the accept interface, or what I would call being a "visitable" as an object might be an "iterable"

 However, in this solution, we face an inherent issue.
 We're now disobeying the open/close principle, even if only slightly.

 If we decide to use visitor from the get-go it might not be a problem, but if we decide we want to add behavior to our objects later, we now have to go implement the accept method for every single class.
-This is time-consuming, and arduous, especially if you have a very large or heterogeneous composite structure.
+This is time-consuming, and arduous, especially if you have a very large heterogeneous composite structure.
 So now we're modifying our original structure.

 For single-dispatch classes, we more or less have to concede to slightly breaking open/close principle even though that's what we were initially striving to maintain from the beginning.